Trip Advisor Excellency

 Activity: worshiping Oxen

-Date: October 26, 2023, Wednesday
+Date: October 26, 2024, Wednesday

-The fourth day of the Tihar festival is calling as Govardhan puja/Goru puja/Omaha puja and celebrating according to the people’s specific background.
-As ox is an imperative helper for the farmer, individuals can perform Goru Puja for ox.
-This day also calls as Omaha Puja, celebrating Newari New Year.
-Newari community celebrates Maha puja/Ma puja(worship of self) gathering at nights.
-Then all the members can have a special family feast and revel in some lucky food, like poached eggs, deep-fried fish, tasty desserts, etc. People following the Vaishnavism perform Govardhan Puja, which is worship towards Goverdhan Mountain.
+The Newari community celebrates Maha puja/Ma puja(worship of self) gatherings at night.
+Then all the members can have a special family feast and revel in some lucky food, like poached eggs, deep-fried fish, tasty desserts, etc. People following Vaishnavism perform Govardhan Puja, which is worship towards Goverdhan Mountain.

 Interested to Travel in Nepal?
 Make Free Inquiry !